1980 AFC Asian Cup

 The 1980 AFC Asian Cup was the 7th edition of the men's AFC Asian Cup, a quadrennial international football tournament organised by the Asian Football Confederation (AFC).
 The finals were hosted by Kuwait between 15 and 30 September 1980.
-The field of ten teams was split into two groups of five.
+The field of ten teams was split into two groups of five each.
 Kuwait won their first championship, beating South Korea in the final 3–0.